Leonard M. Rieser Fellowship

 The Rieser Fellowships provide up to two successful applicants with a one-time award of up to $4,000 to pursue projects that explore issues at the intersection of science, global security, and public policy, focusing on a significant aspect of nuclear security, climate stabilization or biotechnology.
 Click here for additional details and the online application form.

 In addition to the monetary award, each Rieser Fellow will be eligible to submit his or her fellowship project results to be considered for publication on the Bulletin's website or for use in a Bulletin program.
-Rieser Fellows will also be eligible to participate in the Bulletin's Annual Clock Symposium in January of their fellowship year.
+Rieser Fellows will also be eligible to participate in the Bulletin's Annual Clock Symposium.

 For RIESER FELLOW ALUMNI AND DONORS: Generous individuals who share Leonard Rieser's passion for educating future scientists and policymakers about the opportunities and consequences of technological advances are encouraged to contact the Development Office at 773-382-0723.
 Rieser Fellow alumni and Rieser donors are invited as guests to an annual reunion at the Bulletin's Doomsday Clock Symposium.